SuboptimalEng/cpp-tutorials/README.md

 franca" of graphics programming so I decided to learn it.

-Additionally, as an engineer, it's always good to be familiar with a statically typed langauge -- especially, if you've spent your entire career solely in the JavaScript (or Python) ecosystem.
+Additionally, as an engineer, it's always good to be familiar with a statically typed, compiled langauge -- especially, if you've spent your entire career in the JavaScript (or Python) ecosystem.
 I'd definitely recommend learning a language like C++, Java, or Go.